-1920 Chicago Football Founding Year TeeRegular price $34.00 Save $0.00
+1920 Chicago Football Founding Year TeeRegular price $34.00

 The franchise that became the Bears was founded by businessman A.E.
 Staley in 1920 and was first known as the Decatur (Illinois) Staleys.
 George Halas became player-coach of the new team, which he relocated to Chicago in 1921 after Staley handed the young franchise over to him.
 (Halas, affectionately known as “Papa Bear,” prowled the sidelines as head coach until 1968.)
 The team won the American Professional Football Association (APFA) championship in its first season in Chicago, and it was renamed the Bears in 1922, the same year the APFA became the NFL.
 The early Chicago teams established a rivalry with the Green Bay Packers, which became one of the sport’s most storied feuds.
 Led by a dominant rushing attack that featured future Hall of Fame backs Red Grange and Bronko Nagurski, the Bears captured NFL championships in 1932 and 1933, the former of which was won in the first play-off game in league history, a 9–0 victory over the Portsmouth (Ohio) Spartans.

-Our signature tee was crafted with the intention of being the softest shirt in your lineup.
-Made with a blend of fabrics including premium combed and ring spun cotton, our tees are cut for a modern fit and printed with high quality inks that actually blend into the fabric giving it more character with every wash.
+Crafted with the intention of being the softest shirt in your lineup, our signature tees are cut for a modern fit and printed with inks that actually blend into the fabrics giving it more character with every wash.

 · Vintage wash

 · Dyed, cut & printed in the USA

 · Made in a certified eco-friendly facility